-The detailed schedule for the course showing how modules are delivered over the academic year and any further detailed information is contained within the Course Handbook.
+The detailed schedule for the course showing how modules are delivered over each part of the programme and any further detailed information is contained within the Course Handbook.

 Please see Mapping Document for mapping of modules to Standards of Proficiency, EU directives, alternative fields of practice and mapping of Annexes A&B mapped to Essential Skills for Practice Learning in Nursing and Practice Learning in Nursing modules and the e- PAD.